limaosen0/GXN/README.md

 ```
 sh run_GXN.sh [DATANAME] [DATAFOLD] [GPUNUM]
 ```
-If you want to train and test model on COLLAB dataset, you should first unzip files, because the original file is large - for convenience, we upload the compressed file directly.
+If you want to train and test a model on COLLAB dataset, you should first unzip files, because the original file is large - for convenience, we upload the compressed file directly.
 Type
 ```
 cd ./GraphClassificationData/COLLAB
 unzip COLLAB.zip